JMB_5945

 White Tail Deer

-Annual surveys of Dewees Island's whitetail deer population showed an increase from 40 deer in 1994, to 117 deer in 1997.
-The SC Department of Natural Resources (SCDNR) recommends a carrying capacity of 30-35 deer in order to support the island’s vegetative diversity*.
-In 1997, these estimates led to a proposal to implement a deer management program.
-The proposal was accepted by the POA and has proved to be a success.
+These estimates led to a proposal to implement a deer management program in 1997.
+The POA accepted the proposal, which has proved to be a success.
 The safe, selective management of deer on Dewees Island benefits the health of its deer herd and contributes to a healthy, balanced ecosystem.

 *Dewees Island has historically harvested fewer deer than recommended by SCDNR, and every effort is made to harvest the weak and unhealthy deer.